stanley-gu/standardsCh/chapter.md

 ### Simulation Experiment Description Markup Language (SED-ML)

-SED-ML (<http://sed-ml.org/>) is an XML format that enables the storage and exchange of part of the information required to implement the MIASE guidelines.
+SED-ML (<http://sed-ml.org/>) [@kohn2008sed] is an XML format that enables the storage and exchange of part of the information required to implement the MIASE guidelines.
 It covers information about the simulation settings, including information about the models, changes on them, simulation settings applied to the models and output definitions.
-SED- ML is independent of the formats used to encode the models  as long as they are expressed in XML, and it is independent of the software tools used to run the simulations.
-Several test implementations are being developed to benchmark SED- ML on simple cases, and pave the way to a more complete support of MIASE [@kohn2008sed].
+SED-ML is independent of the formats used to encode the models  as long as they are expressed in XML, and it is independent of the software tools used to run the simulations.
+Several test implementations are being developed to benchmark SED-ML on simple cases, and pave the way to a more complete support of MIASE.
 The share and reuse of biochemical models have become two of the main issues in the field of Computational Systems Biology.
 The community believes that providing detailed information about simulation recipes will highly improve the efficient use of existing models, encoded in widely accept formats of model structure, such as SBML and CellML.

 ### Systems Biology Results Markup Language (SBRML)

-SBRML (<http://www.comp-sys-bio.org/SBRML>) is an XML-based language that associates a model with several datasets.
+SBRML (<http://www.comp-sys-bio.org/SBRML>) [@dada2010sbrml] is an XML-based
+language that associates a model with several datasets.
 Each dataset is represented as a series of values associated with model variables, and their corresponding parameter values.
 SBRML provides a flexible way of indexing the results to model parameter values, which supports both spreadsheet-like data and multidimensional data cubes.
 SBRML may be used in applications such as enzyme kinetics, microarray gene expression and various types of simulation results.

 SBRML and SED-ML are also complementary.
 While the main purpose of SBRML is to encode the simulation results and/or experimental data and all context in which it was obtained, SED-ML is used for a detailed description of the operations that generate simulation results.
 This means SED-ML could be used for a detailed description of the specific operations that led to the data in SBRML.
-One way to achieve this might be the inclusion of an SED-ML container in an SBRML file in similar way to SBML container in "model" element of SBRML [@dada2010sbrml].
+One way to achieve this might be the inclusion of an SED-ML container in an SBRML file in similar way to SBML container in "model" element of SBRML.

 ### Numerical Markup Language (NuML)

 NuML (<http://code.google.com/p/numl/>) aims to standardize the exchange of numerical results, and is planned to be used by SED-ML and SBRML.
 NuML is designed to support any type of numerical result through the powerful coupling of ontology terms with one or more result components.
 Ontology terms reference external resources that define the vocabulary and terms used to describe the results in the NuML file.
 The results of the NuML file contains two principle components, a description of the results and the results themselves.
 Further details can be found by consulting the NuML specification (<http://numl.googlecode.com/svn/trunk/numl-spec-l1v1.pdf>).

 ## Visualization